rkarn/XAI-Encrypted-DT/Backdoor Attack/README.md

 - We retrain the decision tree model using the modified training data containing the backdoor pattern.
 - We evaluate the performance of the trained model on both clean and backdoored test data.
 - Finally, we apply the backdoor attack during inference by injecting the backdoor pattern into a test sample and observing the model's prediction.
+- The we apply SHAP to extract the explainabiity where the backdoor label(label 0) plots are extracted and compared with the prediction made by clean model for same inference label.
+- At the bottom of the notebook (last cell), the location of the backdoor pixels (i.e. the feature number) is printed.

+In the context of a backdoor attack, if a specific pattern or feature (such as the backdoor trigger) is injected into the data, SHAP values may indicate an unusual or unexpected influence of that feature on the model's predictions.
+By analyzing the SHAP values of different instances, one could potentially identify instances where the backdoor trigger has an outsized influence on the model's decision-making process.

+**However, detecting backdoor attacks using SHAP values would require careful analysis and interpretation, as the presence of the backdoor trigger may not always be immediately apparent.
+One could compare such feature number to check wherther those features exisits in the FHAP plot for backdoor.
+In our experimentaiton, we didn't find it in all backdoor SHAP plot.**

+*So, our conclusion is the explainability is unable to detect backdoor.
+More analysis is needed.*